filetrust/glasswall-sdk-site/docs/artifacts/using_stop.md

 Edit the file to use an IP address on the domain that is not in use.
 Use **ping** to find an IP not in use.

-To make the change take effect use *shutdown&nbsp;--r* command to restart the operating system.
+To make the change take effect use *shutdown&nbsp;-r* command to restart the operating system.

 **Transferring files to/from host**